rightsstatements/rightsstatements.github.io/en/get_involved.md

 # Get Involved

 RightsStatements.org provides a set of standardized rights statements that answers the needs of cultural heritage institutions and aggregators across the globe.
-If you are interested in joining the consortium, contributing to the development of the rights statements we offer, or if you have questions, please get in touch with us [rights-statements@digitalscholar.org](mailto:rights-statements@digitalscholar.org).
+If you are interested in joining the consortium, contributing to the development of the rights statements we offer, or if you have questions, [please get in touch with us](https://forms.gle/PE33gNi69mR4FREGA).

 ### Find out how to use the rights statement in your organisation